-The launch of Google Chrome website browser surprised many people.
+The launch of the Google Chrome website browser surprised many people.
 Google-based the promotions of the web browser on usability, speed, and simplicity.
 People have been using it for the same reasons.

-It features a toolbar, known as Omnibox, which shows all the search results from the Google Search in addition to the user’s bookmarks and the browser history.
+It features a toolbar, known as Omnibox, which shows all the search results from Google Search in addition to the user’s bookmarks and browser history.
 That provides the best search results each time.
 Another interesting thing about Google Chrome is that all the tabs are positioned at the top of the windows – above anything else on the browser.

 Chrome portable allows you to carry Chrome on your USB memory stick or memory card so that you can enjoy the many helpful features without losing any settings.
 You just need to extract the file, take the resulting folder and save it on the portable storage device that you use each day.
 That way, Chrome will become more convenient and useful.

 Step 1: To run the Portable Google Chrome, you just need a USB flash drive and the software download.
 After downloading the Chrome version, which will take only a few minutes, run its installer.
 The zip extractor is the installer for this case.

 Step 2: To set up the Portable Google Chrome on your flash drive, click the “…” button and then select your flash disk from the list.
 Click on Extract.
 The “…” button represents your browse button and you would click on the PC and then proceed to the appropriate drive.

 The extraction takes less time.
 After the software is extracted to the flash drive, you can start using it immediately.
 Browse the drive and double-click on its icon.
 Its folder will appear immediately on your desktop screen.

 Step 3: Now, double-click on your Portable Google Chrome icon to launch the folder containing the program files.
 Choose the language you want by clicking the Wrench button in the upper right corner and choosing Options.